We are a dedicated, close-knit team working on health literacy initiatives. Our small but passionate team is committed to advancing health literacy

 Dr Tania Cork (Chair)

-Tania is our current Chair. she has lived in North Staffordshire for most of my life.
-I studied at the Robert Gordon University in Aberdeen and qualified as a pharmacist in 1994.
+Tania is our current Chair.
+She has lived in North Staffordshire for most of her life.
+She studied at the Robert Gordon University in Aberdeen and qualified as a pharmacist in 1994.
 As a pharmacist she has gained experience working for pharmacy multiples, independent pharmacies, academia, GP practices, hospital.
-During her career as a pharmacist she has completed a Diploma in Community Pharmacy, an MSc in Community Pharmacy and Doctorate in Pharmacy, at Keele University and a Post Grad Certificate in Medical Education at Cardiff University.
-In November 2008 I was appointed Chief Operating Officer of the Local Pharmaceutical Committee and now spends her time split between the LPC role and as an academic pharmacist.
+During her career as a pharmacist, she has completed a Diploma in Community Pharmacy, an MSc in Community Pharmacy and Doctorate in Pharmacy, at Keele University and a Post Grad Certificate in Medical Education at Cardiff University.
+In November 2008 she was appointed Chief Operating Officer of the Local Pharmaceutical Committee and now spends her time split between the LPC role and as an academic pharmacist.
 Her specialist research is in relation the Health Literacy and the community pharmacy and identifying health literacy interventions for everyday use in community pharmacy using qualitative and consensus methodology.

 Jonathan Berry

-Jonathan joined NHS England and Improvement in November 2015 where he was the national lead for Health Literacy and Shared Decision Making.
+Jonathan joined HLUK in 2023 and became our Vice-Chair in 2025.
+Prior to this he worked for eight years at NHS England where he was the national lead for Health Literacy and Shared Decision Making.
 He left his role there in June 2023 and now works independently advising organisations on how to implement Health Literacy and Shared Decision Making.
-Prior to this he worked in the voluntary sector for a national organisation which specialises in delivering Health Literacy programmes in deprived communities, raising practitioner awareness about the impacts of low Health Literacy, user testing health information with people who have lower levels of Health Literacy and lobbying policy makers to ensure that health literacy is central to health and other government policies.
+Prior to his role in NHSE he worked in the voluntary sector for a national organisation which specialised in delivering Health Literacy programmes in deprived communities, raising practitioner awareness about the impacts of low Health Literacy, user testing health information with people who have lower levels of Health Literacy and lobbying policy makers to ensure that health literacy was central to health and other government policies.
 He has an extensive health background which includes developing and project managing the development of the national Health Literacy Programme, Skilled for Health, on behalf of the Department of Health and the Department for Business Innovation and Skills.
 Before that, he worked in the NHS for 10 years where, among other things, he introduced a PALS service and an Expert Patient Programme.
-He background is in policy development, implementing policy, partnership working, quality improvement, change management, project management, training and advocacy.
+His background is in policy development, implementing policy, partnership working, quality improvement, change management, project management, training and advocacy.
 He has an MA in Applied Health Studies and was recently trained in Motivational Interviewing.

 Professor Joanne Protheroe